on this page

 If a different medical practitioner performs a health assessment, they should send a copy to you with your patient’s consent.

 There are 4 time-based MBS health assessment services.
-When billing please consider the:
+When billing you should consider all of the following:

 - time taken to complete the assessment